tgalarneau/bms/README.md

 All it required was to swap Victoria-Metrics for Influxdb.
 Telegraf and Grafana stayed the same.
 For Telegraf's configuration it only required a different port for output.

+I have now added mqtt as well as socket output.